History of Guinea: West African empires

 The most successful of these was the Songhai Empire, expanding its power from about 1460, and eventually surpassing the Mali Empire in both territory and wealth.
 It continued to prosper until a civil war over succession followed the death of Askia Daoud in 1582.
-The weakened empire fell to invaders from Morocco at the Battle of Tondibi just 3 years later.
+The weakened empire fell to invaders from Morocco in 1591.
 The Moroccans proved unable to rule the kingdom effectively, however, and it split into many small kingdoms.

 Starting in the 13th century, the Arab slave trade flourished in the region and the Gulf of Guinea.
 The slave trade was greatly expanded in the 15th century when Portugal established a number of trading posts in Guinea, purchasing exporting, and kidnapping captives as part of the Atlantic slave trade.
 Other European nations would eventually participate in the trade, which persisted into the mid 19th century.

 Kingdoms in Guinea

 After the fall of the major West African empires, various kingdoms existed in what is modern day Guinea.